andreytreyt/team-culture-map/example/README.md

 Please choose an option for each statement.

-1. Good communication is precise, straightforward, and clear.
+1. Good communication is precise, straightforward and clear.
 Messages are conveyed and understood literally.
 Repetition is welcomed if it helps clarify meaning.
 ```
 Choose the option
 - Never